 Pass Kit is a new technology that uses web services, a new file format, and an Objective-C framework (

 PassKit.framework) to implement support for downloadable passes.
 Companies can create passes to represent items such as coupons, boarding passes, event tickets, and discount cards for businesses.
 Instead of carrying a physical representation of these items, users can now store them on their iOS device and use them the same way as before.

 Passes are created by your company’s web service and delivered to the user’s device via email, Safari, or your custom app.
 The pass itself uses a special file format and is cryptographically signed before being delivered.
 The file format identifies relevant information about the service being offered so that the user knows what it is for.
 It might also contain a bar code or other information that you can then use to validate the card so that it can be redeemed or used.

-For more information about Pass Kit and for information how to add support for it into your apps, see Passbook Programming Guide.
+For more information about Pass Kit and for information how to add support for it into your apps, see Wallet Developer Guide.

 Game Center has been updated and new features have been added to improve the game playing experience.
 The Game Kit framework (